Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem

 In this work, we analyze failures of DL model converters.
-We report a case study on converters targeting ONNX (Open Neural Network eXchange), which is the most widely used intermediate representation (IR) for DL models.
-We apply two perspectives. \emph{First}, we study \emph{how} ONNX model converters fail using a failure analysis.
-We sample 200 closed GitHub issues (100 per converter) and determine: failure symptoms, causes, and locations, and the relationship between these factors. \emph{Second}, we study \emph{why} model converters fail by converting and evaluating real and synthetic models.
+We first survey software engineers (N=\NumInteropUsers), focusing on their experiences with DL interoperability tools, their use cases, and failure modes encountered.
+Then we analyze failures in DL model converters to the ONNX IR (Open Neural Network eXchange's Intermediate Representation), the most prominent interoperability target for DL models.
+We sample 200 closed GitHub issues (100 per converter) and determine failure symptoms, causes, and locations.
+Finally, we examine two possible root causes of model converter failures, testing hypotheses about specification updates and model types.

-In our failure analysis, we found that the most common symptoms are crashes and incorrect model behaviors; the most common causes are incompatibility and type problems; and these issues tend to occur in a converter's graph translation and graph optimization components.
-Crashes can be caused by both incompatibility and type problems, while wrong models are attributable to type problems, algorithmic errors, and shape problems.
+Our survey results show that ONNX is the most popular interoperability tool.
+It is primarily utilized for model deployment and framework conversion, with crashes and performance degradation being the most reported problems.
+Our failure analysis found that: common symptoms are crashes and incorrect model behaviors; common causes are incompatibility and type problems; and these issues tend to occur in a converter's graph translation and graph optimization components.
 Most results were consistent between both systems examined as well as with prior studies.
-Finally, in our measurement of \emph{why} converters fail, we evaluate two hypotheses falsifying one and finding equivocal results on the other.
+Finally, in our root-cause examination of \emph{why} converters fail, we describe some model characteristics that are correlated with converter failures.

-Our contributions are: \begin{itemize}[leftmargin=0.5cm] \item We present taxonomies and measurements of failure symptoms, causes, and locations (\cref{sec:res:RQ1}), as well as analysis of the joint distribution of causes and symptoms (\cref{sec:res:RQ2} ). \item We describe how model converters are currently tested (\cref{sec:res:RQ4}).
-In their end-to-end tests, they examine few real models and no synthetic models.
-We show that this is an oversight, finding 11 defects (5 new) using a corpus of real and synthetic models (\cref{sec:res:RQ3}). \item We report that the causes of erroneous converter behavior remain elusive (\cref{sec:res:RQ3}).
-Individual operators are not predictive of failure and sequences of operators may be correlated. \end{itemize}
+\textbf{Our contributions are:} \begin{itemize}[leftmargin=0.5cm] \item We survey \NumInteropUsers engineers and report common interoperability tools, use-cases, and pain point (\cref{sec:theme0}). \item We analyze failures in two DL model converters: PyTorch and TensorFlow into ONNX.
+We taxonomize and measure the distribution of failure symptoms, causes, and locations (\cref{sec:theme1}). \item We find that defective converter behavior is correlated with unusual models, but not with changes in the ONNX specification nor with the use of individual model layers or sequences (\cref{sec:theme2}). \end{itemize}